Ringa Ringa Roses

 Yesterday from the Times of India I came to know that there are no poor people in Mumbai.

-This summary fact is based upon an NREGA ( A Ministry of Rural development3310537038_2e10ef15d7 Initiative)study and was conveyed by the Planning Commission.
+This summary fact is based upon an NREGA ( A Ministry of Rural development Initiative)study and was conveyed by the Planning Commission.
 What the commission recommends is that anyone who spends above Rs.
 20/- a day or Rs.
 528/- per month should be considered as above Poverty line and ergo receive no social or economic benefits.

 This ridiculous figure has been arrived using a national index.
 Some people may remember my article(beggars can be choosers) where I had spoken about beggars in Mumbai and their shenanigans and how they perhaps made more money than us with no PAN number, no paperwork and all cash.